ouziel-slama/mhinprotocol/docs/protocol.typ

 - Following the prefix, the data must be encoded in CBOR format

-- The CBOR data should represent a vector of unsigned 64-bit integers (Vec<u64>)
+- The CBOR data must be an array of unsigned 64-bit integers

-- Each integer specifies how many ZELDs to send to the corresponding output UTXO
+- Each integer specifies how many ZELDs to send to the corresponding output

 === Distribution Rules: